White House: Markets showing little worry about inflation - WTMJ

 The White House believes it has an ally in the bond markets to make the case that inflation isn’t an economic threat.

-Republican lawmakers have interpreted the jump in consumer and producer prices as a sign that inflation is spiking at levels that will hurt growth, saying that President Joe Biden’s $1.9 trillion coronavirus relief package overcooked the economy.
+Republican lawmakers have interpreted the jump in consumer and producer prices as a sign that inflation is spiking at levels that will hurt growth, and they say President Joe Biden’s $1.9 trillion coronavirus relief package has overcooked the economy.
 But the financial markets appear to be backing Biden’s case that any price increases are the fleeting result of the United States restarting after the lockdowns caused by the coronavirus pandemic.

-The White House points to charts that dig into two key market-based measures of inflation and see no cause for alarm in the medium to long term.
-The charts look at the interest rate on the five-year U.S. Treasury note and a measure of expected inflation known as 5y5y, which looks forward five years to investors’ five-year inflation expectations.

 As of Monday, the 5y5y was trading at 2.28%, an indication that annual inflation will be close to the Federal Reserve’s 2% target.
 The charts suggest that inflation expectations — despite the recent bump in prices — are within the realm of expectations over the past 15 years.
 They also show that market expectations of coming inflation have essentially been flat in recent months.